 - Canadian Psychological Association – The Canadian Psychological Association was organized in 1939 to improve the health and welfare of all Canadians; to promote excellence and innovation in psychological research, education, and practice; to promote the advancement, development, dissemination, and application of psychological knowledge; and to provide high-quality services to members.

-- American Academy of Forensic Psychology – The American Academy of Forensic Psychology (AAFP) is the education and training arm of the American Board of Forensic Psychology (ABFP), which is responsible for the diplomating process in forensic psychology.
+- American Academy of Forensic Psychology – The education and training arm of the American Board of Forensic Psychology (ABFP), which is responsible for the diplomating process in forensic psychology.

 - Annual Reviews – Annual Reviews publishes authoritative, analytic reviews in 37 focused disciplines within the Biomedical, Life, Physical, and Social Sciences.
 Annual Reviews publications are among the most highly cited in scientific literature.
 Annual Reviews offers publications in print and online to individuals, institutions, and consortia throughout the world.